 1 oz Flax seed = Carbs 8 – MUFA 2.1 – PUFA 8.00

 As you can see, cashews, chestnuts, pistachios, and chia seeds are on the high end as far as carbs go and pecans, walnuts, macadamia, sesame, pumpkin, sunflower, and pine are on the low end.
 Macadamias are a rich source of MUFAs, and pecans and hazelnuts aren’t too far behind.
 Sunflower seeds, walnuts and chia seeds are significantly higher in PUFAs.
+The healthiest nut all around is the macadamia.

 All numbers provided above are in raw form, except for the Chestnuts.
 Nuts and seeds are best consumed in their raw state, because cooking a nut or seed oxidizes their PUFAS (polyunsaturated fats) and makes them rancid.
 Oxidized and rancid oils in the nut break down into a variety of toxins that increase free radicals, which can contribute to a wide variety of degenerative health conditions.
 However, dry roasting results in less oxidation than oil roasting.
 Additionally, all carb numbers provided above are total carbohydrates, not net carbs.